sgbalogh/omeka_GeoBlacklightMetadata-JSON/README.md

 Download the most current version from the `master` branch, rename the folder to `GeoBlacklightMetadata` and upload to your `/plugins` directory.

 GeoBlacklight Metadata requires that you provide a path to jeoQuery and Live Query.
+Before installing (!), make sure to have the two JS scripts hosted in a web-accessible directory, and change the [URLs specified](https://github.com/sgbalogh/omeka_GeoBlacklightMetadata-JSON/blob/master/GeoBlacklightMetadataPlugin.php#L80) in `GeoBlacklightMetadataPlugin.php`.

 Note: the API-call to Geonames uses the PHP curl_init() function.
 If your server doesn't already have that installed (and you use apt-get), just run: `sudo apt-get install php5-curl`.